Are you planning a trip to Disney World but on a budget and not sure where to stay? I got you!

 Despite these differences, the value resorts allow guests to experience Disney World at a budget-friendly price, which is a huge plus if you ask me!

-So if you’re ready for some insider knowledge about stretching your vacation dollar further at Disney World, keep reading for my guide to the value resorts at Disney World.
+So if you’re ready for some insider knowledge about stretching your vacation dollar further at Disney World, keep reading for my guide to the value resorts at Disney World, with each resort ranked.

 The value resorts at Disney World are the least-expensive resorts on property.
 That’s not to say they are the least enjoyable or are of bad-quality, though!